yichi-0417/Professional-Knowledge-Base/Projects/P01-Enterprise-Hybrid-Cloud-Platform-Engineering.md

 The AWS platform comprised approximately 30 AWS accounts across Development, Staging, Production, and Disaster Recovery environments in the Tokyo and Osaka Regions.

+The platform served as the enterprise AWS foundation for all subsequent cloud migration initiatives.
+Every workload migrating from on-premises to AWS inherited its architectural standards, operational model, security governance, and deployment practices from this platform.

 Platform governance was shared between the customer's Japan organization and its U.S.-based Global Engineering organization.
-The project also included strategic roadmap initiatives such as AWS Outposts adoption and Teradata VantageCloud connectivity as part of the customer's long-term cloud modernization strategy.
+The project also included strategic roadmap initiatives such as AWS Outposts adoption and Teradata VantageCloud connectivity.

 ---